Earthquake rattles Las Vegas but no injuries or damage reported

 People from Las Vegas to the Pacific Coast reported feeling a rolling motion and took to social media to report it.

 The Las Vegas Fire Department said in a tweet that it had not received any reports of damage or injuries locally as a result of the earthquake.
-The Nevada Department of Transportation said it was not sending inspectors to examine bridges because most bridges are designed to handle small earthquakes.
+The Nevada Department of Transportation said it was not conducting widespread inspections to examine bridges because most bridges are designed to handle small earthquakes.

-First earthquake in a high rise.
-The Springs made it more pronounced.
-Plus we got to meet more neighbors on their balconies.
-Video by Kirsten. pic.twitter.com/4rnwatTLs6

-Mike Walsh was stretching before a class at a gym in Henderson, near Eastern Avenue and Wigwam Parkway, when he felt the whole floor moving for about 10 seconds, he said.
+Mike Walsh was stretching for a class at a gym, near Eastern Avenue and Wigwam Parkway, when he felt the whole floor moving for about 10 seconds, he said.

 “It was a pretty good shake,” he said.
 “You could feel it.”